rchiba/rchiba.github.com/_posts/2018-09-20-my-farewell-to-tint.markdown

 ### Good Management

 For a period of time before 2016, we thought Holocracy, flat structures, and manager-less environments were superior to more traditional org structures.
 We quickly learned that there's a reason why people have been doing things a certain way when it comes to organizing people.
-I'm sure more wealthy organizations that can buy more talent to make this work, but for TINT, a bootstrapped startup consisting entirely of inexperienced millenials, it became inefficient fast.
+I'm sure more wealthy organizations can buy more talent to make this work, but for TINT, a bootstrapped startup consisting entirely of inexperienced millenials, it became inefficient fast.

 ### One person can change everything, but everyone should be replaceable